People seek to change careers for many different reasons. It may be time to consider a career change if you:

 First impressions count, so make it a good one!

 Don’t underestimate how important it is to have a good resume that reflects your aspirations and clearly spells out that you are seeking a career change and focuses on your new goals.
 The first impression that a potential employer will have of you, is going to depend on how you present your resume and cover letter.
 This is going to be your one and only chance to capture a potential employer’s attention.
-Here are tips for writing a career change resume and a sample career change cover letter.

 Prepare for interview